Monday, April 15, 2024

 extremely crusty poster

-As for the cast, it's all your usual Toho guys (and some gals), but fairly early in their careers³ for a lot of them except Mifune (for whom this was his 30th film) and Shimura.
+As for the cast, it's all your usual Toho guys (and some gals), but fairly early in their careers for a lot of them except Mifune (for whom this was his 30th film) and Shimura.
 Yoshiko Yamaguchi has a bit of a cult following, from what I understand, and it's her presence in this along with big star Mifune that gives me any hope at all that somebody still cares about this movie enough to upload it to the internet someday.

 Yamaguchi's character seems to be the protagonist of the film.
 According to the plot summaries I've found, Yamaguchi plays a woman who lived in the mountains and was set to be married before her fiancé was killed in a sudden avalanche.
 She then moves to Tokyo, where she frequents a bar along with a group of poets, and meets a yakuza who looks like her dead fiancé (Mifune plays both roles).
 I am assuming Hirata has a very small role in this - he's probably one of the poets from the bar Yamaguchi hangs out in.
 His character's name is given as "alias Sandaime", which would imply some yakuza association, but I think that it is likely just a nickname as the group of poets seem to all have aliases.
-I've seen some posters with his name on them, but some without as well.

 shoutout to the person who reblogged this on tumblr and just tagged it "#men"

 Some odds and ends to finish this off: Here is a post (in Japanese) from someone who has actually seen the movie.
-I believe this person saw the 2008 screening mentioned in my footnotes.
+I believe this person saw either of the 2008 screenings mentioned in my footnotes.
 Mifune's website has a bunch of pictures of him from the film here.
 In the process of researching this post I found a blog dedicated to Yoshiko Yamaguchi, which I have a deep appreciation for.

 That's it!
 That's everything I know!
 I know for a fact that people other than me are looking for this, so I remain hopeful that I'll watch it someday.